 From Dresser to Apothecary

 The first step was to figure out the best way to create the look of little apothecary drawers.
 We had two options – the first would be to use a table saw and cut groves into the existing drawer fronts.
 The second would be to take a thin piece of wood and cut squares to make faux drawer fronts.
 These would be added to the front of the drawers.
 This second option would give the look of raised panels masquerading as little drawers.
-Ultimately we decided to go with option A – create grooves to to the dresser drawer fronts to give the appearance of faux apothecary drawers.
+Ultimately we decided to go with option A – create grooves in the dresser drawer fronts to give the appearance of faux apothecary drawers.

 Supplies for the DIY Apothecary